-All residential development comprising 10 50 or more dwellings and all non residential development above 1000 m2 which results in the creation of 50 or more jobs should be within a reasonable distance, via a direct pedestrian route, of a bus stop which provides an appropriate level of service.
+All residential development comprising 50 or more dwellings and all non residential development which results in the creation of 50 or more jobs should be within a reasonable distance, via a direct pedestrian route, of a bus stop which provides an appropriate level of service.
 Infrastructure improvements to provide direct pedestrian access to, and improvement of, bus stops may also be required, dependent on location.